-Grades will be based upon four programming projects.
-The first three projects will be specified by the instructor.
-The final project will be a research project that will be chosen by the student with the approval of the instructor.
-The final project will require a brief oral presentation to the class.
+There will be four programming projects as well as readings.
+The student is expected to do all of the specified reading, complete all projects, and work independently.
+The first three projects will be assigned by the instructor.
+The final project is a research project that will be chosen by the student with guidance and consent from the instructor.
+The final grade in the class will be based entirely on the project grades.
+The final project will require an oral presentation to the class.
 For the purpose of determining the final average, the first three assignments will be weighted 20% each and the final project will be weighted 40%.
-The due dates for the assignments, which may be subject to a bit of minor change, are
+The due dates for the assignments, which are subject to a bit of minor change, are